 The CMU International Film Festival, now in its 9th edition, aspires to create a dynamic and culturally-charged environment for global perspective on social issues.
 This year's theme will be "Faces of Work", which is an open invitation to represent the many human challenges, skills, and achievements that workers may face every day in the world.
 The theme is open to creative interpretations in every genre.
 The spirit of the festival is dedicated to the legacy of Paul Goodman, a world-renowned filmmaker, psychologist, and Carnegie Mellon professor.

-The 2015 Carnegie Mellon shortFACES Film Competition will present four awards.
+The 2015 CMU-Art Institute of Pittsburgh shortFACES Film Competition will present four awards.